Oh blah. I see that some browsers are playing the video sideways. Sorry about that, I'll have to re-shoot another day.

 The Polyethylene Glycol 3350 just happens to be those same white crystals you've seen in the ClearLAX/MiraLAX/you-name-a-LAX Laxative that is carried at all drug stores and many big chain stores that have any pharmacy. just make sure it says Polyethylene Glycol 3350 on it.

 Just because you can buy all these at local consumer supply stores does not mean that they are safe!
 Be very careful, especially with the acids.
 Keep them out of your eyes and mouth and nose and if they get on your skin rinse them off within a few seconds, but don't panic and drop something just because you splash acid on yourself, you only make things worse.
-Just calmly set down whatever you're holding, then go rince off.
+Just calmly set down whatever you're holding, then go rinse off.
 These two particular acids won't kill you if they touch your finger for a few seconds, although they may burn holes in your clothes or burn your skin if left on for very long, so don't wear your Sunday best.
+Also, be sure to have some baking soda by to neutralize any acid spills.

 However, if they get in your eyes, immediately flush your eyes with lots of water until you can see well enough to read the unreadably fine and blurred warning print on the bottle to see what it says to do.
 Maybe you should just read the warnings before using so you know what to do, because if you get it in your eyes I don't think you'll be able to read the warnings.
 You may not be able to read them regardless.